aufau/SaberMod/README.rst

 players [team]
   Print various informations about players.
 Optionally filter by team.

+referee <password>
+  Become a referee using password provided by server admin.

+remove <player|all> [time]
+  Remove `player` to spectator team for at least `time` seconds.

 spawnitems [items]
   Enable/Disable spawning items using human readable names.
 Type without argument to see usage instructions.

-remove <player|all> [time]
-  Remove `player` to spectator team for at least `time` seconds.

 shuffle
   Randomize teams.